-You can send faxes through the Ooma office online interface.
+Ooma offers several options for faxing including Virtual faxing and Analog faxing.
+They also have introduced ‘SureFax’ which has greatly increased the reliability of Analog VoIP faxing.
+The best way to send faxes is through the Ooma office online interface.
 Login to the web portal, attach a file, enter the destination phone number, and hit send to fax the file.
 Internet fax extensions must be set up to receive faxes electronically.
-Equipped with with a dedicated phone number, the extension forwards incoming faxes to the assigned phone number to the specified email inbox associated with it.
-For more info on faxing hop on over to our Ooma Office Fax page.
+Equipped with a dedicated phone number, the extension forwards incoming faxes to the assigned phone number to the specified email inbox associated with it.
+For more info on faxing hop on over to our Ooma Office Faxing Guide.

 On the whole, Ooma Office delivers on most counts as a full-featured virtual PBX (Private Branch Exchange) with support for several excellent business friendly telecommunication features at an affordable price.
 It doesn’t always match up to wider spectrum of services offered from some of the rival brands, and might cause some frustration owing to the fact that other packages from the same company include those features.
 However, contingent upon such future refinement, most of the paid services add value to the basic plan.

 Most of all, with good customer service they provide an ideal VoIP solution for small enterprise end-users.